-Leave of absence from registration with PACFA is available where Registrants cease practising as a counsellor or psychotherapist for a limited period of time.
+Leave of absence from registration with PACFA is available where practitioners cease practising as a counsellor or psychotherapist for a limited period of time.

-Leave of absence will only be granted where a valid reason is provided, such as going on parental leave, extended travel, or serious illness.
-Leave will not be granted in situations where a Registrant’s is seeking to avoid their obligations to meet the annual requirements for professional development and supervision.
+Leave of absence will only be granted where a valid reason is provided, such as going on parental or study leave, compassionate circumstances, extended travel, or serious illness.
+Leave will not be granted in situations where a member is seeking to avoid their obligations to meet the annual requirements for professional development and supervision.
 Members on leave are considered 'non-practising' and are not covered by PACFA insurance/may not be otherwise insured.

 While on leave, the Registrant is not required to meet the Register renewal requirements.
 However, you are expected to have undertaken the required supervision and professional development for the part of the year before you commenced leave.